stefanofa/awesome/TOPICS.md

 *   [unadlib/mutative](https://github.com/unadlib/mutative) - Efficient immutable updates, 2-6x faster than naive handcrafted reducer, and more than 10x faster than Immer.

-## redux

-*   [unadlib/mutative](https://github.com/unadlib/mutative) - Efficient immutable updates, 2-6x faster than naive handcrafted reducer, and more than 10x faster than Immer.

-*   [pmndrs/zustand](https://github.com/pmndrs/zustand) - 🐻 Bear necessities for state management in React

-*   [iamhosseindhv/notistack](https://github.com/iamhosseindhv/notistack) - Highly customizable notification snackbars (toasts) that can be stacked on top of each other

 ## algokit

 *   [algorandfoundation/algokit-lora](https://github.com/algorandfoundation/algokit-lora) -